 SGSY scheme has been restructured as National Rural Livelihood Mission.
 The Scheme will be implemented in the name of "Aajeevika".
 Every State has to establish State Mission to implement this scheme.
-Accordingly KSRLPS has been established in the State.
+Accordingly KSRLPS has been established in the State a) Social Security and Pension